 Plank Variations – Core and Abdominal Workout

 Planks are a safe and effective way to strengthen the core.
 The core is a term used to describe abdominals and glutes.
-This group of muscles are responsible for stabilizing the back and providing support for the abdominals and hip muscles.
-In this article I’ll explain and show you different plank exercise variations.
+This group of muscles is responsible for stabilizing the back and providing support for the abdominals and hip muscles.
+I’ll explain and show you different plank exercise variations in this article.

 Plank Variations